top of page

 Phase 2 Pic

-This is when we got a hold of the van and new based on previous work done it had a good foundation but really missed key modifications needed to make it a really finished van.
-Since the foundation was there we wanted to transform it into a van that would be superior to most "basic" builds functionally by adding more needed ventilation, light, storage, sleeping, and an eating are that would not require moving gear.
-Again this van had to be taken apart again completely...twice.
-One for the top, another to finish other details.
+This is when we got a hold of the van and based on previous work done it had a good foundation.
+We did determine that it was missing some key modifications needed to make it a finished van.
+Since the foundation was there we wanted to transform it into a van that would be superior to most "basic" builds.
+We did this by adding more needed ventilation, light, storage, sleeping, and an eating area that would not require moving gear.

-• 190 watts of solar power so you could recharge batteries when van is not running
+• 190 watts of solar power so you could recharge batteries when the van is not running

 • Front removable Van Essentials Storage Cabinet (more storage)

-• Front Scopema Swivel seats, lagun table - create a front dinnette area for eating
+• Front Scopema Swivel seats, lagun table - create a front dinette area for eating

-• Add insulation in areas where previous owner skipped
+• Add insulation in areas where the previous owner skipped

 • Add additional DC outlets in key areas